SmartTokenLabs/TokenScript/doc/design_paper.md

 ## address the "Integrate the web" need

-As we explained earlier, the web is poorly integrated, as the only link between the units of the web, i.e. "websites" are links.
-It carries no business process, authentication or trust relationship.
-There are no anchoring points for integration.
+We trace the reason that the web is poorly integrated to the only link between the units of the web, i.e. URL links.
+A link carries no business process, authentication or trust relationship.
+There are no anchoring points for integration on links.

 We believe the token is the anchor points for integration.
 Again, this is best illustrated by examples.

 Suppose a user purchases an iPhone from Harvey Norman, an online retailer, using the blockchain.
 The input of the transaction will be a type of currency; the output, in this case, will be three tokens:

 - a shipping token, which can be used to redeem the product from a local pick-up station.

 - a warranty token, issued by Apple, which allows the iPhone to be serviced in shops other than Harvey Norman (e.g. Apple Centre).

 - A receipt token, issued by Harvey Norman, which allows the product to be returned in 90 days.
 It's also useful for getting a Tourism Tax Refund if you want to take the phone out of Australia.

 If without tokens as the integration anchor, the three different services might be carried out by various means.

----

 ### The Shipping Token